 A potential alternative effect of muscimol is a general loss of function that is not specific to hearing target sounds.
 To control for this, we devised another task where instead of detecting targets in noise (Figure 3d), mice detected targets in silence (Figure 3e).
 To ensure equivalency between the two tasks, we took the highest volume trial of the target in noise task (25dB SNR in high contrast; Figure 3d, left panel), and removed the background noise during the target detection period (Figure 3e, left panel).
 As such, mice detected the exact same targets as in the previous task, but without the flanking noise, allowing us to test whether auditory cortex is specifically required for detection in the presence of noise.

 To assess psychometric performance in this new task, we modulated detection difficulty by attenuating the volume of each target.
 As observed previously, inactivation of auditory cortex hindered detection in high contrast noise (Figure 3d, right panel).
 However, cortical inactivation had little effect on psychometric performance in silence (Figure 3e, right panel).
+We quantified these effects on the psychometric curve using a 3-way ANOVA with cortical intervention (muscimol or saline), task (detection in noise or silence), and target volume as factors.
+We found significant main effects of intervention (F(1,181) = 62.83, p = 3.62e-13), task (F(1,181) = 6.82, p = 9.86e-3), and volume (F(6,181) = 46.16, p = 1.69e-32).
+Post-hoc tests showed that muscimol significantly reduced hit rates by 21.8% (95% CI [15.2,25.2]), whereas hit rates to targets presented in silence were significantly elevated by 6.7% relative to the noise condition (95% CI [1.7,11.6]).
+Furthermore, we found significant interactions between cortical intervention and task type (F(1,181) = 6.36, p = 0.013), intervention and volume (F(6,181) = 3.47, p = 2.98e-3), and volume and task type (F(6,181) = 8.47, p = 5.43e-8).
+Taken together, these results show that while cortical inactivation and the presence or absence of background noise both affect behavioral performance, these effects interact: muscimol has a larger effect on performance when background noise is present.